MattWilliamsDev/resume/README.md

 ### SurveyMonkey
 #### San Mateo, CA, Nov 2021 - April 2025
 * Senior engineer on a team supporting the surveymonkey.com website that fields 38 MILLION visitors/month across 17 languages, and the creators that build content for it
+* Heavily used React, AWS Lambda with Typescript, NodeJS and Express, Docker, and Github Actions for CI/CD
 * Develop new features for and maintain high-quality frontend applications, ensuring optimal performance and reliability according to stringent SLA standards
 * Set up CI infrastructure on cloud platforms to streamline development processes and lower costs
 * Responsible for helping to mentor and develop more junior team members across a handful of states and provinces